dkpro-migration/howto/gc-migration.md

 * the scripts, which you can get by cloning the Google code repository: git clone https://code.google.com/p/support-tools/
   * if you have cloned it before, make sure you **update** as there might be bug fixes!
+* limit your anti-abuse rate by [contacting GitHub](https://github.com/contact?form%5Bsubject%5D=Google+Code+Export:+API+Abuse+Rate+Limits), otherwise you'll run into the abuse detection mechanism after a couple of issues
-* modify the "github_issue_converter.py" script to disable certificate checks:
+* modify the "github_issue_converter.py" script to disable certificate checks (**this is not necessary in later versions of the script**)
   * in `__init__`:
   * replace `self._http = http_instance if http_instance else httplib2.Http()`
   * by `self._http = http_instance if http_instance else httplib2.Http(disable_ssl_certificate_validation=True)`